torvalds/linux/Documentation/mm/process_addrs.rst

 migration entry or other special marker.
 Offsets into these pages are provided by the virtual address itself.

-In Linux these are divided into five levels - PGD, P4D, PUD, PMD and PTE.
+In GNU/Linux these are divided into five levels - PGD, P4D, PUD, PMD and PTE.
 Huge pages might eliminate one or two of these levels, but when this is the case we typically refer to the leaf level as the PTE level regardless.